-WE@RIT offers two outreach events each year: the WE@RIT Engineering Open House each fall, and WE Explore each spring.
+WE@RIT typically offers two outreach events each year: the WE@RIT Engineering Open House each fall, and an outreach experience each spring.
 These outreach opportunities represent leadership experiences for current engineering students, as well as a chance for youth to “see themselves as an engineer.”

 WE@RIT Engineering Open House

-Held the first Saturday in November, the Engineering Open House is a buffet of engineering activities for girls in grades 5-9, their parents, and educators to explore at no cost.
-Led by KGCOE women engineering students.
+Typically held the first Saturday in November, the Engineering Open House is a buffet of engineering activities for youth in grades 5-8, their parents, and educators to explore at no cost.
+It is led by KGCOE engineering students.

 Your support is vital to the success of our mission.
 WE@RIT encourages participation in our programs at all levels in an effort to inspire, educate, recruit and retain women in engineering.
 Help make a difference today!